Battle of Noirmoutier (1794): Republican Army

 The Republicans mobilised 5,000 men for the operation, but only 3,000 to 3,200 took part in the fighting on the island.
 La Gazette de France of 22 Nivôse Year II (11 January 1794) gave the precise strength of 3,112 men, made up of 322 men from a battalion of volunteers from the Meurthe, 460 men from the 109th infantry regiment, 400 men from the 11th battalion of the Orleans formation, 200 men from a detachment from the Bec d'Ambès, 68 men from a detachment from the Charente, 46 men from a detachment from Ille-et-Vilaine, 60 men from a detachment of the 77th infantry regiment, 420 men from the 57th infantry regiment, 146 men from the Grenadiers réunis, 201 men from a battalion of grenadiers from the Ardèche, 100 men from a battalion from the Marne, 153 riflemen from the Loire-Inférieure, the Deux-Sèvres, Challans, Beaulieu and Apremont, 386 men from the 39th infantry regiment and 150 men from the 3rd battalion of volunteers from Lot-et-Garonne.

 Adjutant-General Jordy, at the head of 1,500 men transported by 19 barges, led the first wave of the assault.
 In his "Précis historique", he indicated that his troop was made up of the 3rd Battalion of Vosges Volunteers, the 10th Battalion of Meurthe Volunteers, the 38th, the 57th and a detachment of the 109th Infantry Regiment, as well as a company of foot artillery, which had no guns with it but had to use those that would be taken at Noirmoutier.
 General Haxo, with 700 to 900 men, and nine gabares, was at the head of the second assault wave at the port of La Cronière, in Beauvoir-sur-Mer.
 A third force, made up of seven barges, was to move to the north of the island to create a diversion.
 A column was also in reserve under the orders of Lieutenant-Colonel Aubertin.
 In his memoirs, Aubertin states that his column was made up of 455 men from the 11th battalion of the Orléans formation, detachments from the 109th and 110th infantry regiments, as well as some other corps, Mayençais grenadiers and artillerymen from the 1st battalion of Bas-Rhin volunteers.

-The operations were supervised by General Louis-Marie Turreau, commander-in-chief of the army of the West, who had arrived in Beauvoir-sur-Mer on 1 January, and by three representatives on a mission: Prieur de la Marne, who was also a member of the Committee of Public Safety, Louis Turreau, the cousin of the general in chief, and Pierre Bourbotte.
+The operations were supervised by Turreau, commander-in-chief of the army of the West, who had arrived in Beauvoir-sur-Mer on 1 January, and by three representatives on a mission: Prieur de la Marne, who was also a member of the Committee of Public Safety, Louis Turreau, the cousin of the general in chief, and Pierre Bourbotte.